 Are There any Risks from Botox?

 Side effects are unusual and the treatment is relatively safe but you’re injecting a foreign substance into your body so there are always risks of a reaction.
 The risks of the treatment going wrong are easily minimised by choosing a properly qualified person to administer the Botox.
 Because Botox works by numbing the muscles, it can make you look permanently surprised or even give you an unflattering permanent frown…the good thing is that these effects do wear off again!
+How long botox effects last varies between patients.
+For some, it lasts six months and for others even longer than that.
+The number of treatments you need depends on your preference – Botox can provide good results with just one treatment but most people require more than one to get the benefits they want.

 If you’re taking any antibiotics you should ask your doctor for advice and it’s probably best that you don’t have a treatment while taking your course.
 If you’re pregnant or breastfeeding you should also give it a miss.